Mind delivers services informed by evidence and consistent with a social model of health.

 - partnerships with other research specialists.

-Any research conducted in Mind must be consistent with the following underlying principles:
+Any research conducted by Mind must follow these principles:

-- Participatory in that consumers, family, carers and staff are active participants and have opportunities to lead research.
+- Having people who’ve used mental health services and their family, carers and service staff as active participants and giving them opportunities to lead research.

-Mind has identified nine key research themes: (Not in order of priority)
+Mind has identified the following nine key research themes:

 - innovation in recovery and social inclusion